Still Worried About Bend Radius? Come and See the Bend-Insensitive Fiber Optic Cables

 How to Calculate Bend Radius of Fiber Optic Cable?

-In generally, the allowable bend radius varies based on cable type, outside diameter (OD), and the condition of the cable under stress both during installation (tensile load) and after installation when the cable is reset (no-load).
+In generally, the allowable bend radius varies based on fiber cable types, outside diameter (OD), and the condition of the cable under stress both during installation (tensile load) and after installation when the cable is reset (no-load).
 The following formula is used to calculate bend radius:

 Minimum Bend Radius = Cable Outer Diameter x Cable Multiplier